r2vq/stopover_app/README.md

 This project is a simple project for the TribalScale Hackathon.

+## Setup

+1. Run the `linter/install.sh` from the project root directory.
+This will setup a git pre-commit hook to lint all files upon commit.
+Note that this will *overwrite* your current pre-commit hook, if one exists.

 ## Getting Started

 1. Run the app from your Android or iOS phone.